Training Introduction Video

 By now, modern data warehouses and analytics stores no longer need you to load the data into them.
 Many warehouses like AWS Redshift, BigQuery or Snowflake allow you to load data directly from files in your data lake.
 This data lake integration is the key to flexibility while interacting with your data.
 It makes a modern data warehouse so nice to use for all kinds of analytics workloads.

-In this course you learn how easy it is to use data lakes, warehouses and BI tools and how you can combine all these.
+In this training you learn how easy it is to use data lakes, warehouses and BI tools and how you can combine all these.
 You will also understand how to load your files into the lake and visualize them in a report.

 Data Warehouse & Data Lake Basics